 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 The next section in this guide is Coping with Treatment.
-It offers guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-You may use the menu to choose a different section to read in this guide.
+It offers guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
+Use the menu to choose a different section to read in this guide.